fsprojects/FAKE/help/markdown/fake-template.md

 Specifies the name of the generated build-script.
 Defaults to `build.fsx`.

 ### --bootstrap
-Specifies your prefered way to bootstrap FAKE.
+Specifies your preferred way to bootstrap FAKE.

 - `local` (default) - Installs the FAKE dotnet sdk local tool into the `dotnet-tools.json` manifest.
-This requires an dotnet SDK version 3 or higher.
+This requires dotnet SDK version 3 or higher.
 - `tool` - Installs the FAKE dotnet sdk global tool into the `--tool-path` folder
 - `none` - Does not bootstrap FAKE.
 Use this if you want to use a global installation of FAKE

 ### --dependencies
-Specifies your prefered way to define the nuget packages used in your build:
+Specifies your preferred way to define the nuget packages used in your build:

 - `file` (default) - Creates a `paket.dependencies` file to define build dependencies
 - `inline` - Defines build dependencies inside the build script
 - `none` - Use this if you already have a `paket.dependencies` in your folder

 ### --dsl
-Specifies your prefered way to define build tasks inside your build script:
+Specifies your preferred way to define build tasks inside your build script:

 - `fake` (default) - Uses the default FAKE domain specific language
 - `buildtask` - Uses a string free domain specific language, called [BuildTask](https://github.com/vbfox/FoxSharp/blob/master/src/BlackFox.Fake.BuildTask/Readme.md)